techidaily/site-video-screen-grab/source/_posts/updated-walkers-wonderland-curating-the-top-8-zombie-video-experiences.md

 ![the-walking-dead-poster](https://images.wondershare.com/filmora/article-images/the-walking-dead-poster.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/vFQCEZiYA08?si=xjIu5IAy77RlHWii" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 You play Lee Everett, a convicted murderer who takes in an orphaned young girl called Clementine as his charge.
 You'll make choices that will have significant repercussions for your group members when you meet more survivors.
 The worst part is that you develop feelings for the people in your group.
 As a consequence, when bad things happen, you'll feel as though you've just seen a real-life buddy being eaten rather than a video game character.
 People will die, unexpected events will occur, and choices will need to be made.
 You'll have to live with the repercussions.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/ZblaBc-v2vs?si=CKW1gJwXQT2vZJYo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 6.The HD Remaster of Resident Evil